Nicholas Lander: Early life and education

 Lander studied at Manchester Grammar School, Jesus College, Cambridge, and Manchester Business School.

 Career

 Lander established himself as one of Britain's foremost restaurateurs in the 1980s with L'Escargot restaurant in Soho, London.

-Since 1989 he has been the restaurant correspondent for the Financial Times, where his weekly columns, under the byline of 'The Restaurant Insider', have tried to look at themes and trends in the restaurant industry.
+From 1989 to 2022 he was the restaurant correspondent for the Financial Times, where his weekly columns, under the byline of 'The Restaurant Insider', looked at themes and trends in the restaurant industry.
+He now publishes weekly reviews of popular restaurants on JancisRobinson.com.

 Lander has written a small number of books, including The Art of the Restaurateur (ISBN 978-0-7148-6469-3, 2012), an Economist Book of the Year, and Dinner for a Fiver (ISBN 0091783097, 1994).

-He is also a food service consultant to a selection of British arts organisations and companies.
+He has also been a food service consultant to a selection of British arts organisations and companies.

 He is a fanatical supporter of Manchester United and lists it under the 'clubs' section of his entry in Who's Who.
-He is married to Jancis Robinson.
+He is married to the wine critic and expert Jancis Robinson.

 He has been a food critic on BBC's MasterChef.